-Postal address: Legal Team, First Floor, 75 Davies Street, London W1
+Postal address: Data Protection Officer, First Floor, 75 Davies Street, London W15JN, London, UK

 The Website and App may include links to third-party websites, plug-ins and applications.
 Clicking on those links or enabling those connections may allow third parties to collect or share data about you.
 We do not control these third-party websites or apps and are not responsible for their privacy statements.
 When you leave our Website or App, we encourage you to read the privacy notice of every website or app you visit.